waynodiablo/Oystercard/bookmark_manager/00_challenge_map.md

 ## Learning, not challenge progress

 There is a **lot** of challenge material this week.
-Don't expect to get through it all.
+You probably won't get through it all.
 As always at Makers, focus on deep learning, rather than progression through the challenges.

 ## Challenges